Writer, Fighter, Leader: Yahya Sinwar, "The Most Dangerous Man In The World"

 Sinwar also wrote a novel titled “The Clove Thorn” (which narrates the experience of the Palestinian struggle after 1967 until the Intifada).

-Sinwar was released in 2011, as part of Prison swap, in which more than 1000 Palestinians in Israeli prison was released in exchange for the release of Shalit.
+Sinwar was released in 2011, as part of prison swap, in which more than 1000 Palestinians in Israeli prison was released in exchange for the release of Shalit.
 Sinwar was among the high-profile leaders that was released.
 There still remained some, and Sinwar vowed to have them all release.

 During the negotiation talks of Shalit, Sinwar was extremely stubborn that all of the Palestinian prisoners should be released, to the point he reached a rift between other Hamas leaders.
+Sinwar was considered to be the most senior and prominent among those released.

 After his release, he rose in ranks at dramatic pace.
 He met with Iran’s Revolutionary Guards Corps’ Qassem Soleimani in 2012.
-After his 2017 election as the group’s leader in Gaza he cultivated closer cooperation between Hamas, Hezbollah, and Iran.
+In 2013, he was elected as the member of Hamas politburo in Gaza.

 Sinwar succeeded Haniyeh, by taking over Gaza rule.
 The coastal enclave went as well as it can under the choke-hold blockade.
-Some even argue that Gaza was better governed than the West Bank under the Palestinian Authority, in terms of everything from water to sewerage and electricity to security and order, as well as education and healthcare, said Al Jazeera’s Marwan Bishara.
+Some even argue that Gaza was better governed than the West Bank under the Palestinian Authority, in terms of everything from water to sewage and electricity to security and order, as well as education and healthcare, said Al Jazeera’s Marwan Bishara.

 He is at the top of Israel’s red list.
-As a response to Hamas’October 7th attack on Israel, which Israel claim is architected by Sinwar, Tel Aviv labelled him as the “dead man walking”.
+As a response to Hamas’ October 7th attack on Israel, which Israel claim is architected by Sinwar, Tel Aviv labelled him as the “dead man walking”.
 Israel failed to locate Sinwar from Gaza, for the past 10 months of war.

-Now, the “dead man” will now vanguard the movement through uncertain times across the region from unknown location in the coastal enclave of Gaza.
+Now, the “dead man” will vanguard the movement through uncertain times across the region from unknown location in the coastal enclave of Gaza.
 It is still unclear that how Sinwar will be able to communicate with his fellow Hamas operatives, and run the day-today political operations of Hamas, and at the same time, oversee the ceasefire negotiations, which has been so far done by Haniyeh.

 Hamas made their stance crystal clear by electing Sinwar, the alleged “most dangerous man” in the world as its political leader.